 In the extensive analytical work was a lot of surprises.
 One of them was the rapid growth of the tumor under the skin of mice, when the biopsy was introduced.
 Another analysis showed that it is not associated with a conventional type of lung cancer, but rather with neuroendocrine (hormonal) cancer.
 The tumor also was unexpected mutation in the BRAF gene specific cancer.

 "What is most remarkable in this respect is the fact that this means that the patient can be treated with so-called BRAF inhibitors that are effective and lead to shrinkage of the tumor patient," - says Jonas Nilsson.
-"Patient tumors in mice also grew more slowly when the mouse is treated with the BRAF inhibitors, but unfortunately, the tumor was repeated six months later, and the patient died."
+"Tumor patient mice also grew more slowly when the mouse is treated with BRAF inhibitors, but unfortunately, the tumor was repeated six months later, and the patient died."

 A new method, called signal mutagenic analysis showed that the tumor is likely to have originated in the patient's skin.
 Joakim Karlsson, a doctoral student in bioinformatics and one of the three lead authors, explains: "When the ultraviolet rays from the sun hit the skin cells, a very typical pattern of mutation occurs in the recovery of DNA damage caused by ultraviolet light," - he says.